Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Abstract

 \section{Abstract}

-The encoding complexity for network coding with one multicast session has been intensively studied from several aspects: e.g., the time complexity, the required number of encoding links and the required field size for a linear code solution.
-However, these issues are less understood for the network with multiple multicast sessions.
-Recently, C. C. Wang and N. B. Shroff declared that polynomial time can decide the solvability of the two simple multicast network coding (2-SMNC) problem.
-In this paper, we prove for the 2-SMNC networks: $1)$ the solvability can be determined with time $O(|E|)$; $2)$ a solution can be constructed with time $O(|E|)$; $3)$ an optimal solution can be obtained in polynomial time; $4)$ the number of encoding links required to achieve a solution is upper-bounded by $\max\{3,2N-2\}$; and $5)$ the field size required to achieve a linear solution is upper-bounded by $\max\{2,\lfloor\sqrt{2N-7/4}+1/2\rfloor\}$, where $|E|$ is the number of links and $N$ is the number of sinks of the underlying network.
-The bounds are shown to be tight and the algorithms to determine the solvability, to construct a solution and to construct an optimal solution are proposed.
+The encoding complexity of network coding for single multicast networks has been intensively studied from several aspects: e.g., the time complexity, the required number of encoding links, and the required field size for a linear code solution.
+However, these issues as well as the solvability are less understood for networks with multiple multicast sessions.
+Recently, Wang and Shroff showed that the solvability of networks with two unit-rate multicast sessions (2-URMS) can be decided in polynomial time \cite{Wang110}.
+In this paper, we prove that for the 2-URMS networks: $1)$ the solvability can be determined with time $O(|E|)$; $2)$ a solution can be constructed with time $O(|E|)$; $3)$ an optimal solution can be obtained in polynomial time; $4)$ the number of encoding links required to achieve a solution is upper-bounded by $\max\{3,2N-2\}$; and $5)$ the field size required to achieve a linear solution is upper-bounded by $\max\{2,\lfloor\sqrt{2N-7/4}+1/2\rfloor\}$, where $|E|$ is the number of links and $N$ is the number of sinks of the underlying network.
+Both bounds are shown to be tight.